 by Prof Adrian Seville FSA

-Adrian’s academic career began in Physics and has for many years collected printed board games.
+Adrian’s academic career began in Physics and he has for many years collected printed board games.
 Since retirement he has become the world’s leading authority on the Game of the Goose – a simple dice game known throughout Europe for over 400 years.
 Many of these games give great insight into the social history of the time.
-He has exhibited his collection in New York and his latest book on the subject was recently published the the University of Amsterdam Press.
+He has exhibited his collection in New York and his latest book on the subject was recently published by the University of Amsterdam Press.